Glaucoma – Diagnosis, Symptoms, and Treatment

 - Nausea & vomiting

-On physical examination of the eye, your doctor may notice eye redness, cloudiness of the cornea, and a poorly reactive mid-dilated pupil.
-This is an emergency; therefore, you need to see an ophthalmologist emergently.
+With closed-angle glaucoma your doctor may notice eye redness, cloudiness of the cornea, and a poorly reactive mid-dilated pupil.
+This is an emergency and often requires surgical treatment by an ophthalmologist.

 Angle-closure glaucoma is generally suspected based on the symptoms and signs listed above.
 The definitive diagnosis of angle-closure glaucoma requires gonioscopy.
 Gonioscopy is an ophthalmologic examination of the anterior (front) chamber of the eye.
 Both eyes are typically checked.

 Open-angle glaucoma is diagnosed by performing a funduscopic examination and visual field testing.
 Physical abnormalities of the optic nerve and a reduction in the visual field are the classic findings that suggest open-angle glaucoma.
 They may also have elevated intraocular pressure.
 Screening for open-angle glaucoma should be done in all patients over the age of 40.

 Glaucoma Medication and Treatment